wobbybobby-dev/Real-Time-Audio-Suppression-Software/README.md

 Video recorded on my phone, due to:
-* Latency issues when I use a pc screen recorder, due to system resource starvation
+* Latency issues(abnormal spikes) when I use a pc screen recorder, due to realtime system resource starvation.
 * Audio quality being improved now.
-* Real-time latency stabilization achieved via ONNX runtime.

 Please excuse the times video gets blurry and I get shown in the PC screen due to the lighting, sorry about that!